oaass/Cuckoo/README.md

 ## Future plans

-* Improve the ACL implementation, making it more dynamic
+* Create adapters for ACL roles generation.
+Currently it only supports roles set in config.php

 ...
 I add more to this document later